WTPENGUIN/googlemaps/README.md

 # Google Maps plugin for QtLocation for in source
-GoogleMaps plugin for QtLocation module
+GoogleMaps plugin for QtLocation module(tested in qt 5.15.2)

 1. include "googlemaps.pri" in your project file